pdfcpu/pdfcpu/create/create_general.md

 ## Debug

-We highlight the position of all content elements by turning on the global flag `debug`.<br>
+We highlight the position of all content elements by turning on the global `debug` flag.<br>
 This is especially useful during the layout phase when using different alignments.

 <p align="center">